 Breaches of Investment Policy

-Where the Investment Manager is in breach of the terms of the Investment Policy, the Investment Committee must conduct a review of the causes of the breach.
+Where the Investment Manager is in breach of the terms of the Investment Policy, the Finance, Audit and Investment Committee must conduct a review of the causes of the breach.
 Depending on the finding of this review the Investment Manager may be terminated outside the formal review cycle.

 The Investment Manager will provide reporting on a quarterly basis where it will review and identify and disclose any breaches of this policy and the materiality of the breach to the Investment Committee.

-A breach of more than 2% outside the benchmark ranges needs to be reported to the Investment Committee within 48 hours of the breach.
+A breach of more than 2% outside the benchmark ranges needs to be reported to the Finance, Audit and Investment Committee within 48 hours of the breach.

 Policy Review

-Due to the nature of the financial markets and the potential for change in the underlying portfolio over time, an annual review of this policy, including allowable investments and restrictions will be conducted by the Investment Committee in conjunction with the Investment Manager.
+Due to the nature of the financial markets and the potential for change in the underlying portfolio over time, an annual review of this policy, including allowable investments and restrictions will be conducted by the Finance, Audit and Investment Committee in conjunction with the Investment Manager.

 This review process will also address issues such as any proposals to alter the investment risk management strategy, alterations to delegated authority and any additional management information reporting requirements